 Without the Start Menu, there’s a lot of things you wouldn’t be able to get done on your Windows PC.
 Also, you would miss out on the benefits of Cortana if it doesn’t work.
 Use any of the troubleshooting tips above to get both Windows elements back to their regular error-free state on your computer.

-Can't find some Windows 10 apps on the Start Menu of your PC?
+Next up: Can’t find some Windows 10 apps on the Start Menu of your PC?
 The article below contains 10 different ways to solve this error so you can access apps and programs on your computer.
 Check it out.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.